Velocidex/velociraptor-docs/content/knowledge_base/tips/automate_offline_collector.md

+---
-# How can I automate the creation of the offline collector?
+title: How can I automate the creation of the offline collector?
+---

 The Velociraptor Offline collector is a [pre-configured triage and acquisition tool]({{<ref "/docs/offline_triage/#offline-collections" >}}).